brempavel/pw/readme.md

 1. If the entered username has been already taken, user gets a red error message ‘Please Choose Unique Username’ and the input box becomes red.

-1. If the entered username hasn’t been taken, a gamer joins the game.
+1. If the entered username hasn’t been taken, a player joins the game.

-1. After joining the game, a gamer sees a message ‘Press Tab To Choose a Team’.
+1. After joining the game, a player sees a message ‘Press Tab To Choose a Team’.
    Hovering over either side would have an overlay with either dire or radiant and write ‘Join the Dire/Radiant Team’.